spinnaker/spinnaker.github.io/setup/security/ssl.md

 1. Use the CA to sign the server's request and create the Deck server certificate (in `pem` format).
 If using an external CA, they will do this for you.

-    This will prompt for the pass phrase used to encrypt `ca.key`.
+    This command below references the pass phrase environment variable used to decrypt the key `ca.key`.

     ```bash
     openssl x509 \